animatlabs/animatlabs.github.io/_posts/2026-02-09-workflowforge-coravel-scheduled-workflows.md

 ### The Simulated Failure Toggle

 This operation exists purely to demonstrate compensation.
-When `DemoFailure` is set to `true`, it throws -- causing WorkflowForge to roll back payments and inventory automatically:
+When `DemoFailure` is set to `true`, it throws, which makes WorkflowForge roll back payments and inventory automatically:

 ```csharp
 public sealed class MaybeFailOperation : WorkflowOperationBase